Guashna: Development

 Until the 1960s, the village site was primarily used for cropland by the Machado family, remaining a natural spreading floodplain of Ballona Creek.
 Developments increasingly encroached on the agricultural area where the village site was located as Los Angeles sprawled outward.

 In the 1990s, protests began to protect the village site from what was to be DreamWorks Studios at Playa Vista.
 After an environmentalist's hunger strike, director Steven Spielberg decided to not build the studio at that site.

 In 2004, the construction of a drainage ditch for the Playa Vista development unearthed four hundred ancestral remains or burials in the area.
 California cemetery statutes that stem back to the 1850s, amidst the California Genocide, strategically excluded the protection of native cemeteries or burial grounds from desecration.
 The village site was disturbed for commercial and residential development without protection.
 As a non-federally recognized tribe, the Tongva had little control over their ancestral remains or artifacts to stop the development.

 In 2005, "Phase II" of the Playa Vista development threatened to destroy the site.
 Continued developments in the area continue to threaten further destruction of the site as of 2021.
+A lithic monument to the people of Guashna was designed by Robert Dorame; the stone has geode and blue glass embedded within.
+The blue glass is in the pattern of Orion's Belt, paahe-sheshi-iyot in Tongva.